Site Overlay

 JSAR’s annual training for new volunteers takes place during monthly meetings in the spring and culminates in a two-day field exercise.
 After completion of these basic training requirements, volunteers are added to the call-out roster.

-How Much Routine Training Is Required?
+How Much Time/Training Is Required?

 How Often Will I Have to Respond?